Mining Ethereum Classic

 How to mine ETC

-In this post I will briefly describe ETC blockchain, and will provide mining tips for those who want to participate.
+In this post, I briefly describe the ETC blockchain and provide mining tips for those who want to participate.

 What is Ethereum Classic?

-Before the DAO hack in 2015, there was only one Ethereum blockchain.
+Before the DAO hack in 2016, there was only one Ethereum blockchain.
 After the hack, there were different visions on which way to continue the development.
-There was a proposal to roll-back the blockchain history, returning this way back the stolen DAO tokens.
-This proposal splitted the Ethereum community.
+There was a proposal to roll back the blockchain history to return the stolen DAO tokens.
+This proposal split the Ethereum community.
 After many debates and negotiations, the blockchain was forked in two.

-Ethereum ETH blockchain release a hard-fork to compensate the DAO holders.
+The Ethereum (ETH) blockchain released a hard fork to compensate the DAO holders.

 ETC emission schedule